 2.1 Assay Development and Testing

 A suite of four qPCR assays for Elodea eDNA were designed by the US Army Engineer Research and Development Center (ERDC, Vicksburg, MS).
 These four qPCR assays include two Elodea genera markers (to identify Elodea regardless of lineage/hybridization status) a marker for E. canadensis and a marker for E. nuttallii.
 New infestations in Alaska are morphologically challenging to distinguish interspecifically, therefore developing both genus-selective and species-selective markers allows for a robust approach to identify Elodea and understand how it may be spreading.
 Whole chloroplast DNA (cpDNA) sequencing was conducted using keyed out voucher specimens from all Elodea species known.
 Specimens were obtained from E. canadensis, E. nuttallii, and E. bifoliate.
 Whole cpDNA molecules were extracted from plant tissues following Mariac et al. (2000).
 Solutions of cpDNA from each sample were prepared for paired-end sequencing-by-synthesis (SBS) using Nextera XT Index Kits (illumina®, San Diego, CA), with unique nucleotide indexes attached to the sequencing libraries for each sample.
 For each sample we prepared duplicate libraries, each with a unique index.
 SBS was performed on all 10 libraries using the illumina® MiSeq system and 150 base-pair (bp) paired-end reads.
 MiSeq Reporter Software (illumina®) was used to sort the resulting pool of sequences by index into separate data sets.
-For each sample (duplicates treated individually) paired DNA sequence reads were identified and merged in Geneious R9 (Biomatters Ltd., Auckland, New Zealand).
+For each sample (duplicates treated individually), paired DNA sequence reads were identified and merged in Geneious R9 (Biomatters Ltd., Auckland, New Zealand).
 Chloroplast DNA genomes were assembled by aligning the reads to a complete cpDNA sequence for ELCA7 (NC_018541) found in the National Center for Biotechnology Information (NCBI) online genetic data repository GenBank (Benson et al. 2013), using the medium sensitivity/fast settings in Geneious R9.
-Aligned sequences were visually scanned for highly conserved regions for genus-level marker development and for highly variable regions for species-level marker development.
+Aligned sequences were visually scanned for highly conserved regions for genus-level marker development and for highly, variable regions for species-level marker development.
 Forward and reverse primers, and associated probes, were designed using Primer3 version 2.3.4 (Rozen and Skaletsky 1999) as embedded in Geneious R9.
 Markers were then tested for potential non-target cross-amplification issues using Primer-BLAST (Ye et al. 2012) as provided online by NCBI.

 An initial batch of 21 draft markers was selected and tested for relative sensitivity (to 1 ng/µl of cpDNA) from each of E. canadensis, E. nuttallii and E. bifoliata).
 The DNA concentrations of Elodea cpDNA extracts were measured using a NanoDrop 1000 spectrophotometer (Thermo Fisher Scientific, Waltham, MA, USA) and used to create 1 ng/μL cpDNA solutions in sterile, DNAse-free water.
 The qPCRs contained1X TaqMan® Environmental Master Mix 2.0 (Applied Biosystems, Foster City, CA, USA), 0.5 μM of each primer, 0.125 μM of probe, 1 μL of the 1 ng/μl cpDNA template (final approximate mass of template DNA = 0.05 ng), and DNAse free/sterile water to achieve a total volume of 20 μL.
 The qPCR thermal cycle program was run on a ViiA™ 7 Real-Time PCR System (Applied Biosystems) and included an initial 10 min. denaturation step at 95° C, followed by 40 cycles of 95° C for 15 sec. and 60° C for 60 sec.
 Each combination for draft marker and Elodea cpDNA template was run as three replicate qPCRs and the mean cycle number at which fluorescence crossed the detection threshold (Ct) was used as a basis for comparisons of performance among markers.
 At the end of these trials, we eliminated 15 markers from further testing and carried six potential markers into specificity testing.